Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 U.S. Capital Wealth Advisors

-U.S. Capital Wealth Advisors, the second-highest-rated firm in Houston, requires clients to have a minimum of $50,000 in investable assets -- one of the lowest requirements of any firm on this list.
+U.S. Capital Wealth Advisors, the top-rated firm in Houston, requires clients to have a minimum of $50,000 in investable assets -- one of the lowest requirements of any firm on this list.
 Previously operating under USCA RIA, LLC, the firm typically works with individual investors, both with and without high net worth.
 The firm also counts pensions, profit-sharing plans, charities and corporations among its clients.

 With advisors who are also licensed insurance agents and representatives of a broker/dealer, U.S. Capital Wealth is considered a fee-based advisory firm because its advisors can earn commissions on certain transactions.
 It's important to note that the firm is a fiduciary and must act in its clients' best interests despite these potential conflicts of interest.